liamphanmusic/liamphanmusic/README.md

 I graduated from the Master of Business Analytics at The University of Geneva (GSEM Faculty).

-Also having a Diploma in Bachelor of Science in Economics and Management (GSEM Faculty)
+2022 - Diploma in Bachelor of Science in Economics and Management (GSEM Faculty)

 ## Research interests
 My research interests include: